Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Introduction

 To fill this gap, we propose \underline{To}pology-Aware \underline{M}ulti-Hop \underline{A}ttack (TOMA), an attack scheme for multi-agent systems.
 TOMA is inspired by the inter-agent dependency in which upstream outputs are reinterpreted and executed by downstream agents.
-Our key idea is to exploit this topological dependency in MAS by compromising exposed edge agents and propagating malicious content across multiple hops toward core or central controller agents.
+Our key idea is to exploit this topological dependency in MAS by compromising exposed edge agents and propagating malicious content across multiple hops toward core or privilege agents.
 This allows an attacker to induce high-risk behaviors in the system without relying on intrusive, unrealistic access assumptions.
+However, realizing such exploitation in practice proves nontrivial.

-\textbf{Challenges and innovations.} However, realizing such exploitation in practice proves nontrivial. \begin{itemize}[leftmargin=4mm, itemindent=0mm] \item \textbf{Challenge 1: Topological diversity and dynamism.} MASs exhibit highly heterogeneous and evolving topologies, which may reconfigure in response to task demands or environmental changes.
-This structural variability complicates the identification of stable communication pathways and makes it difficult for adversaries to establish a consistent and effective attack route from edge agents to core control nodes.
+\textbf{Challenge 1: Topology opacity.} MASs exhibit diverse collaboration topologies across different systems~\cite{yang2025topologicalstructurelearningresearch}, and such structures are often treated as part of the system’s intellectual property~\cite{OnixReact}, making them typically invisible to adversaries and posing a fundamental challenge to topology-aware attacks.